What’s going on with your Monstera leaves? Are they turning yellow and falling off the plant? What causes Monstera

 Proper watering is a significant step in any plant care, including your favorite Monstera Deliciosa.
 When you notice Monstera leaves turning yellow, always check the soil moisture and root rot in the worst-case scenario.

 Too much soil moisture, caused by overwatering, stresses your plant.
 Monstera does not do well in prolonged wet soil.
 The excess water will lead to rotting of the roots, yellowing the leaves, and eventually, death of the plant.
-Always ensure that the soil remains damp and not completely wet by watering your plant only when the top 2-3 inches of soil are dry.
-Drainage holes in the bottom of the pot may be helpful if you are a new plant parent or worried about root rot.
+Always ensure the soil remains damp and not completely wet by watering your plant only when the top 2-3 inches of soil are dry.
+Drainage holes in the bottom of the pot may be helpful if you are a new plant parent worried about root rot.

 2. Improper Lighting

 If your home’s lighting is poor, this might be another common reason why your Monstera leaves are turning yellow.
 The monstera plant is native to America’s tropical regions with low to bright indirect sunlight.
 The monstera leaves can quickly burn if exposed to direct sunlight for an extended period.
 On the other hand, too much light exposure may also scorch the plant leading to yellow leaves.

 On the other hand, lack of sunlight will slow growth and cause the Swiss Cheese Plant leaves to turn yellow.
 Avoid such issues by moving your plant accordingly.
 Preferably, please place it in an area it can receive a few hours of bright morning sunlight or use magic mirrors to reflect light into the room.
 During the winter months, I supplement all of my plants with a grow light.